eformat/rhoai-cluster-pool/TROUBLESHOOTING.md

 Once Claimed, Configuration Policy is pulled and applied on each SPOKE.

 There are several jobs that should run to Completion on each SPOKE Cluster - they all run in the `openshift-config` namespace.
-Check these FIRST for any complete failures (they are configured with large `backOffLimit`s and are expected to be eventually complete and consistent).
+Check these FIRST for any complete failures (they are configured with large `backOffLimit`s and are expected to be eventually complete and become consistent).

 ```bash
 $ oc get jobs -n openshift-config